HildoBijl/stepwise/frontend/src/ui/edu/exercises/README.md

 When the validation fails, no submission to the API/server is made.
 Nothing is stored and no mastery scores are updated.
 Instead, any input field which failed validation will give a warning to the student.

 You can define which validation to perform through the validation function.
-Just add it to the field like `<IntegerInput name="ans" validate={positive} />` if you for example want to ensure that the student fills in positive values.
-(Sidenote: in this case it's better to just use `<IntegerInput name="ans" positive={true} />` to ensure no negative number can be filled in in the first place.
+Just add it to the field like `<IntegerInput id="ans" validate={positive} />` if you for example want to ensure that the student fills in positive values.
+(Sidenote: in this case it's better to just use `<IntegerInput id="ans" positive={true} />` to ensure no negative number can be filled in in the first place.
 But hey, it's an example.)

 Every type of input field has a couple of own validation functions.
 (One of them is default; often a non-empty check.)
 However, you can also define your own validation functions!
 A validation function should satisfy the following rules.